 Step 2: Viewing Equipment

-To start off, you’ll need to visit the website.
-There isn’t much to view on the landing page, unless you’re all about the Terms and Conditions before signing up, which is important in this case.
-Once you’ve created your account by entering your email and password, and confirming your registration, you’re set to choose your package and payment options.
+Once you’ve created your account by entering your email and password and confirming your registration, you’re set to choose your package and payment options.
 Netflix South Africa does have the option of using the service for free for the first month before your first payment.

 Step 4: Package and Payment

-Once that is completed and accepted, you’re free to start browsing and viewing your favourite shows, if you can find them.
+Once that is completed the setup and accepted, you’re free to start browsing and viewing your favourite shows on Netflix South Africa.